3mdeb/verified-boot/verified_boot_app_spec.md

 * By Boot Manager when none of the boot options work.
 If there are no boot options on disks, then the firmware should fall back to firmware setup or any other platform-specific fallback boot option.
-* Manually by the firmware through the firmware setup menu if user requests to do so.
+* If the user explicitly attempts to boot a bootloader that is not yet trusted via the boot menu or "boot from file" functionality.

 The firmware setup menu must also offer an option to disable/omit the Soverign Boot Wizard in the boot flow to restore regular firmware behavior.